sswastik02/matrix-decomposer/README.md

 | Client         | Interact with the Central Server                          |
 | L Worker       | Computes the L of a Matrix Decomposition Problem `A = LU` |
 | U Worker       | Computes the U of a Matrix Decomposition Problem `A = LU` |

+## Code Documentation

+The documentation for specific code can be found [here](./docs/index.md)

+### Server

+A python class providing logic for the server that uses python `sockets` and handles every client in a seperate thread.
+For further [info](./docs/Server.md)

+### Client

+A python class providing logic for the client that uses python `sockets` and connects to server.
+For further [info](./docs/Client.md)

 # Contributors